sidharth3/sign-language-recognition/README.md

 - `train.py` - file containing training and validation fuctions
 - `utils.py` - file containing one-hot encoding functions and relevant functions for plotting functions

+### To load trained model weights
+Please find saved model weights in the  ‘weights’ folder.
+To load a model, run the first two cells of the submission notebook, and then run the last cell.
+The function takes in the path of any saved weight and loads the model.
+This then runs the model on evaluation mode and calls the validation function, which reproduces the accuracy we obtained.

 ### Group Members:

 Suhas Sahu (1003370) <br>